 Perfect Wedding Color Schemes

 Colors are an important aspect of design.
 In a major life event such as a wedding, it is important that the colors are chosen with utmost care.
-With the colors of spring and color theory in mind, here are some minimalist and elegant color schemes perfect for a spring wedding.
+With spring wedding colors and color theory in mind, here are some minimalist and elegant color schemes perfect for a spring wedding.

 Neutral Wedding Color Schemes

-A neutral color scheme consists of achromatic hues such as black, gray, and white, and earth tones such as brown and tan.
+A neutral color scheme consists of achromatic hues such as black, gray, and white, and earth tones such as brown, tan, cream, and beige.
 This combination is very minimalist, and thus very versatile, and exudes a serene and calm mood.

 Monochrome Green Wedding Color Schemes